netbox-community/netbox-chart/README.md

 ```

 The default configuration includes the required PostgreSQL and Redis database
-services, but either or both may be managed externally if required.
+services, but both should be managed externally in production deployments; see below.

 ### Production Usage